Interpretable machine learning of magnetic transition temperature in Heusler magnets via hierarchical dependence extraction: Abstract

 \section{Abstract}

-We employ interpretable explicit machine learning to analyze the material dependence of the magnetic transition temperature $T_c$ in ferromagnetic and ferrimagnetic Heusler compounds.
-For around 200 compounds, we consider both experimental $T_c$ and calculated $T_c$ using \textit{ab initio} determination of magnetic interactions together with a Monte-Carlo solution.
+We employ interpretable machine learning to analyze the material dependence of the magnetic transition temperature $T_c$ in ferromagnetic and ferrimagnetic Heusler compounds.
+For over 200 \dum{candidate materials} with the same $F\overline{4}3m$ crystal structure but different chemical formulae and lattice constants, we consider both experimental $T_c$ and those computed via classical Monte Carlo simulations using magnetic interactions derived from \textit{ab initio} calculations.
 We use the hierarchical dependence extraction (HDE) procedure [Mor\'ee and Arita, \href{https://journals.aps.org/prb/abstract/10.1103/PhysRevB.110.014502}{Phys.
-Rev. B \textbf{110}, 014502 (2024)}] to extract the dependencies of $T_c$ on chemical proportions and magnetic moments from the main order to the higher order, and construct an explicit expression of $T_c$ from these dependencies.
-The main results are: (a) $T_c$ is mainly controlled by the proportions of Fe, Co, and Mn, and increases with these proportions, consistent with previous machine learning analyses of ferromagnetic materials. (b) The HDE describes $T_c$ with an accuracy that is comparable to that of other machine learning procedures. (c) The HDE expression of $T_c$ can be interpreted as a generalized order parameter that increases with increasing magnetization amplitude, in qualitative agreement with various theories of phase transitions.
-These results strengthen our understanding of the material dependence of $T_c$ in collinear Heusler magnets and motivate the further use of HDE in material design.
+Rev. B \textbf{110}, 014502 (2024)}] to determine how $T_c$ depends on chemical composition and magnetic moments, from leading to higher-order effects, and use these dependencies to construct an explicit expression for $T_c$.
+Our results show that the HDE framework predicts $T_c$ with accuracy comparable to other machine-learning approaches such as neural network and random forest algorithms while remaining fully interpretable. $T_c$ is primarily governed by the proportions of Fe, Co, and Mn, increasing systematically with their concentration.
+These findings clarify how chemical composition and magnetic moments influence $T_c$ in collinear Heusler alloys and support the use of the HDE for computationally guided discovery of new functional materials with tailored $T_c$ values.